DoofDilla/dillapoe2stat/README.md

 - Theme rendering gracefully falls back to safe ASCII if your terminal cannot display the chosen Unicode glyphs.

 ## Data & Logs
-- **Run history:** `runs.jsonl` stores a JSON record per map containing runtime, map metadata (augmented with cached waystone tiers when available), aggregated loot, and valuation totals.
+- **Run history:** `runs.jsonl` stores a JSON record per map containing runtime, map metadata (augmented with cached waystone tiers when available), aggregated loot, and per-item chaos/exalted valuations in the enhanced 2.0 format.
 - **Session history:** `sessions.jsonl` records session start/end events, runtime, cumulative value, and per-map history for the in-terminal dashboard.
+- **Data upgrades:** Run `upgrade_runs_data.py` to back up and convert legacy run entries so every item inherits the new valuation fields without losing history.
 - **Debug exports:** When `DEBUG_TO_FILE` is `True`, inventories are written to timestamped JSON files inside the `debug/` folder.
 - **Icon assets:** `cat64x64.png` is used for Windows toasts—swap it out if you prefer another image.

 The session dashboard (triggered via `F7`) reads from `runs.jsonl` to compute averages and shows the five most recent maps so you can track streaks at a glance.
+For deep dives, the standalone analyzers in `run_analyzer.py` and `session_display.py` crunch the same enhanced logs to colour-code efficiency, surface Divine Orb trends, and recommend waystone strategies.

 ## Debugging Toolkit
 - `InventoryDebugger` can print a compact table (`dump_item_summary`), full JSON dumps (`dump_inventory_to_console`), export snapshots to disk, or search for an individual item by name.
 - `InventoryAnalyzer` exposes helpers such as `analyze_changes`, `categorize_items`, and `find_valuable_items` for deeper insights or custom reports.
 - `WaystoneAnalyzer` parses experimental waystone metadata, validates slot placement, and caches attributes for the next run.
+- `run_analyzer.py` and `session_display.py` provide post-run deep dives with colour-coded efficiency tiers, Divine Orb drop breakdowns, and modifier pattern detection for your best maps.
 - Flip `DEBUG_ENABLED` and `DEBUG_TO_FILE` in `config.py` or press `F4` during runtime to toggle diagnostics without restarting.
 - Adjust `DEBUG_SHOW_SUMMARY` to swap between concise summaries and exhaustive JSON dumps.

 ## How loot valuation works
 1. The tracker hands `InventoryAnalyzer`'s "added" list to `price_check_poe2.valuate_items_raw`.
 2. `price_check_poe2` fetches poe.ninja overview data per category (currency, catalysts, waystones, etc.) and normalizes item names to improve match rates.
-3. Each item receives a chaos value and, if the Exalted Orb price is known, an exalt equivalent.
+3. Each item now receives chaos, exalted, and Divine Orb equivalents while category-aware icons flag catalysts, waystones, fragments, and more.
-4. Results are aggregated per item type (including stack sizes) to produce totals and net value readouts.
+4. Results are aggregated per item type (including stack sizes) and persisted back into `runs.jsonl` so every drop keeps its own valuation metadata.
-5. Any items below the `0.01c` threshold are omitted from normal mode to keep noise low.
+5. Any items below the `0.01c` threshold are omitted from normal mode to keep noise low, but comprehensive mode and the analyzers still capture the full data for post-run studies.

 ## Troubleshooting
 | Symptom | Possible Cause & Fix |